-- Students may answer the following questions in three to four sentences: - What advantages do you think Billy Graham had because he wasn't a political figure?
-Disadvantages? - What concerns do you think Billy Graham and his team might have faced as they planned trips behind the Iron Curtain? - What criticisms might the team have received for their efforts? - Students may create a timeline of Billy Graham's trips to the Communist bloc.
+- Students may write a brief essay comparing and contrasting Billy Graham's approach to breaking through the Iron Curtain with the approaches taken by world leaders.
+Questions to consider may include: - What advantages do you think Billy Graham had because he wasn't a political figure?
+Disadvantages? - What concerns do you think Billy Graham and his team might have faced as they planned trips behind the Iron Curtain? - ° What criticisms might the team have received for their efforts? - Students may create a timeline of Billy Graham's trips to the Communist bloc.
 This will help analyze the progression of the Cold War, including its eventual end.